Skip to main content

 orderType: STXOrderType.limit,

-Console.WriteLine($"Placed order {order.Id} at {order.Price}c × {order.Quantity}");
+Console.WriteLine($"Placed: {order.Id} at {order.Price}c × {order.Quantity}");

 await orderService.CancelOrderAsync(order.Id);

-Console.WriteLine($"Cancelled {order.Id}");
+Console.WriteLine($"Cancelled: {order.Id}");

 Next steps